 - 1. From the Category panel, select the Phone option to display the list of available Android phone AVD templates. - 2.
 Select the Pixel 4 device option and click Next. - 3.
-On the System Image screen, select the latest version of Android for the x86 ABI.
+On the System Image screen, select the latest version of Android.
 Note that if the system image has not yet been installed a Download link will be provided next to the Release Name.
 Click this link to download and install the system image before selecting it.
-If the image you need is not listed, click on the x86 images and Other images tabs to view alternative lists.

-- 4. Click Next to proceed and enter a descriptive name (for example Pixel 4 API 31) into the name field or simply accept the default name. - 5.
+If the image you need is not listed, click on the x86 Images (or ARM images if you are running a Mac with Apple Silicon) and Other images tabs to view alternative lists. - 4.
+Click Next to proceed and enter a descriptive name (for example Pixel 4 API 32) into the name field or simply accept the default name. - 5.
 Click Finish to create the AVD. - 6.
-With the AVD created, the AVD Manager may now be closed.
-If future modifications to the AVD are necessary, simply re-open the AVD Manager, select the AVD from the list, click on the down arrow in the Actions column and select Edit from the drop-down menu.
+With the AVD created, the Device Manager may now be closed.
+If future modifications to the AVD are necessary, simply re-open the Device Manager, select the AVD from the list, and click on the pencil icon in the Actions column to edit the settings.

-4.3 Starting the Emulator
+4.2 Starting the Emulator

-To perform a test run of the newly created AVD emulator, simply select the emulator from the AVD Manager and click on the launch button (the triangle in the Actions column).
-The emulator will appear in a new window and begin the startup process.
-The amount of time it takes for the emulator to start will depend on the configuration of both the AVD and the system on which it is running.
+To perform a test run of the newly created AVD emulator, simply select the emulator from the Device Manager and click on the launch button (the triangle in the Actions column).
+The emulator will appear embedded into the main Android Studio window and begin the startup process.
+The amount of time it takes for the emulator to start will depend on the configuration of both the AVD and the system on which it is running: